yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`ref-classes-insane` class and is only enabled if the recipe inherits the :ref:`ref-classes-autotools` class.

+   :term:`UNPACKDIR`
+      This variable, used by the :ref:`ref-classes-base` class, specifies where fetches sources should be unpacked by the :ref:`ref-tasks-unpack` task.

    :term:`UPDATERCPN`
       For recipes inheriting the
       :ref:`ref-classes-update-rc.d` class, :term:`UPDATERCPN`